Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Baltimore's games this season have gone over 44.5 points five of nine times.

-- Chicago has combined with its opponents to score more than 44.5 points in three of nine games this season.
+- Baltimore and its opponents have combined to score more than 44 points in five of nine games this season.

-- Sunday's total is 2.1 points higher than the combined 42.4 PPG average of the two teams.

-- These two squads surrender a combined 49 points per game, 4.5 more than this contest's over/under.

 Ravens stats and trends

-- Baltimore has gone over the point total in 55.6% of its opportunities this year (five times in nine games with a set point total).
+- Baltimore has eclipsed the over/under in 55.6% of its opportunities this year (five times in nine games with a set point total).

-- Baltimore is 2-3 against the spread and 4-1 overall in games when it records more than 24.9 points.
+- Baltimore is 2-3 against the spread and 4-1 overall this season when the team scores more than 24.9 points.

-- When Baltimore churns out over 348.9 yards, the team is 2-5 against the spread and 5-2 overall.
+- When Baltimore picks up over 348.9 yards, the team is 2-5 against the spread and 5-2 overall.

 - This year, the Ravens have turned the ball over 12 times, three more than the Bears' takeaways (9).